SteveRogersBD/Space/README.md

-# Antarikhs - Live Meteor & NEO Tracker
+# Ulkaa - Live Meteor & NEO Tracker

 A React + Three.js web application featuring an **interactive real-time 3D globe** for tracking meteors, fireballs, and near-Earth objects (NEOs) with live data from NASA, AMS, and GMN.